-The calibration spring is placed between the fixtures.
-The calibration utility slowly moves the fixtures to lightly compress the spring to a set load.
-It then assigns a set position based on the initial size of the spring being used.
+The calibration spring is placed between the grips or platens.
+The calibration utility slowly moves the grips or platens together until a small load is detected when contact with the spring occurs.
+It then assigns this position as the size of the calibration spring being used.